lightning/bolts/04-onion-routing.md

 1. data:
    * [20:hmac]
-   * [4:failure-code]
-   * [2:additional-len]
+   * [2:failure-len]
-   * [additional-len:additional]
+   * [failure-len:failuremsg]
    * [2:pad-len]
    * [pad-len:pad]

-Where `hmac` is an HMAC authenticating the remainder of the packet, with a key using the above key generation with key type "_um_", `failure-code` and `additional` are defined below, and `pad` as extra bytes to conceal length.
+Where `hmac` is an HMAC authenticating the remainder of the packet, with a key using the above key generation with key type "_um_", `failuremsg` is defined below, and `pad` as extra bytes to conceal length.

-The node SHOULD set `pad` such that the `additional length` plus `pad length` is equal to 128.
+The node SHOULD set `pad` such that the `failure-len` plus `pad-len` is equal to 128.
-This is 30 bytes longer than then the longest currently-defined message.
+This is 28 bytes longer than then the longest currently-defined message.

 The node then generates a new key, using the key type `ammag`.
 This key is then used to generate a pseudo-random stream, which is then applied to the packet using `XOR`.